kaapstorm/pregnant_justice/src/z_notes.rst

     Wife of Herman Crowbell

 Louise Newton:
-    Founder of the Family Defence Foundation, wife of Robert Searle
+    Founder of the Family Defense Foundation, wife of Robert Searle

 Robert "Rob" Searle:
-    Member of the Family Defence Foundation, husband of Louise Newton
+    Member of the Family Defense Foundation, husband of Louise Newton

 William "Bill" E. Palatine:
     Republican representative for the 8th congressional district of